thatsOven/sorting-visualizer/README.md

 }
 ```
 - `highlightColor`: a tuple containing 3 values (0, 255) in the RGB format.
 By default, it's set to (255, 0, 0);
 - `refreshMode`: can either be `RefreshMode.LINES` for line-like visuals that intersect with the text or `RefreshMode.NOREFRESH` for visuals that don't need forced indices reloading.
 By default, it's set to `RefreshMode.NOREFRESH`.
-Note that this is only relevant for visuals that implement `fastDraw`;
+Note that this is only relevant for visuals that implement `selectiveDraw`;
 - `outOfText`: a boolean that indicates whether the visual draws over text.
 If it doesn't (True), the visualizer will draw a black rectangle under the text, to refresh it.
 By default, it's set to `False`.
-This also only relevant for visuals that implement `fastDraw`.
+This also only relevant for visuals that implement `selectiveDraw`.

 The `Visual` class contains two abstract methods:
 - `draw(array: list[Value], indices: dict[int, Optional[tuple[int, int, int]]])`: draws the main array. `indices` contains the list of highlighted indices, each mapped to a color.
 If the mapped color is `None` the visual should draw those indices like they're not highlighted;